Apiros3/smpst-sr-smer/README.md

 # Source Code

-**Title of the Submitted Paper:** Formalising Subject Reduction and Progress for Multiparty Session Processes
+**Title of the Paper:** Formalising Subject Reduction and Progress for Multiparty Session Processes (at ITP 2025)

 ---